 When to Seek Medical Help

-Symptoms That Require a Doctor’s Attention
+Symptoms Requiring a Doctor’s Attention

 How Urgent Care Can Help